6 Common Air Conditioner Smells Explained and How to Fix Them

-When your air conditioner is clean and running properly, you shouldn’t be smelling anything odd.
-Abnormal air conditioner noises and odd smells are a sign that something is up.
-If your air conditioner is aging or you haven’t had maintenance done lately, they can be a clear sign you need pro air conditioning repair in Arlington.
+When your air conditioner is fresh and running right, it’s expected you won’t be smelling anything strange.
+Unexpected air conditioner noises and odd smells are a clue that something is out of whack.
+If your air conditioner is past its prime or you haven’t had a tune-up scheduled lately, they can be a sure sign you need professional air conditioning repair in Arlington.

 1. Central Air Conditioner Smells Like Chemicals

-If your air conditioner smells bad when turned on, particularly a chemical odor, isn’t a great sign.
-You may also observe your:
+If your air conditioner smells bad when turned on, particularly a chemical odor, it isn’t a positive sign.
+You may also report your:

 • Air conditioner smells like paint thinner